georgekraft/module_21_challenge/README.md

 # module_21_challenge

-**The following screenshots show the solidity files being compiled and then deployed (unsuccessfully though)**
+**The following screenshots show how the solidity files were successfully compiled and then deployed (unsuccessfully though)**

 **KaseiCoin.sol compiled**